 Sticky vs. rotating sessions.
 For browsing geo-restricted websites manually or scraping paginated content behind a geo-wall, use sticky sessions that hold the same IP for 10-30 minutes.
 For checking a single data point across many countries (like comparing a product price), rotating IPs are more efficient since each request only needs to appear from the correct country briefly.

 Protocol selection.
 HTTP/HTTPS proxies handle web content well.
-SOCKS5 proxies offer broader protocol support, which matters if you are testing applications beyond web browsers — desktop software, API endpoints, or streaming protocols that do not use standard HTTP.
+SOCKS5 proxies offer broader protocol support, which matters if you are testing applications beyond web browsers: desktop software, API endpoints, or streaming protocols that don't use standard HTTP.

 Concurrency management.
 Running 50 simultaneous sessions through the same proxy gateway creates detectable patterns.
 Stagger your connections and distribute across entry points.
 Most quality providers support multiple gateway endpoints precisely for this reason.

 Country pool depth.
 Before committing to a provider, verify the actual IP pool size in your target countries.
 A provider might advertise 10 million IPs globally but only have 500 in the specific country you need.
-Shallow pools mean more IP reuse, which increases the chance that your assigned IP has already been flagged.
-For major markets — US, UK, Germany, Japan, Brazil — pool depth is rarely a problem.
-For smaller markets — Iceland, Luxembourg, Costa Rica — ask for specifics.
+Shallow pools mean more IP reuse, which raises the chance that your assigned IP has already been flagged.
+For major markets, US, UK, Germany, Japan, Brazil, pool depth is rarely a problem.
+For smaller markets, Iceland, Luxembourg, Costa Rica, ask for specifics.